-"While teaching English in Asia the past several years , I've been lucky to exchange some delicious and authentic recipes with local people .
-This Vietnamese Sandwich is awesome and it is a nice break from common sandwiches .
+"While teaching English in Asia the past several years, I've been lucky to exchange some delicious and authentic recipes with local people.
+This Vietnamese banh mi sandwich is awesome, and it is a nice break from common sandwiches.
 The garlic chili sauce is common in Asian sections of markets but Indonesian sambal or Korean chili paste can also be substituted.
-Beer or red wine is the beverage of choice for this authentic recipe of French influenced Vietnamese cuisine ."
+Beer or red wine is the beverage of choice for this authentic recipe of French-influenced Vietnamese cuisine."

 Watch video tips and tricks

 boneless pork loin chops, cut 1/4 inch thick

 chile sauce with garlic